 This means that you can’t just depart for the Bahamas or Florida with the hopes of meeting a potential client there.
 Or collecting business cards of people you would present as business associates.

-But what if you don’t have any invitation or email proving that you went to a certain destination for a business activity?
+But what if you don’t have an invitation or email proving that you went to a certain destination for business activity?
 Let’s say you want to spend a vacation in Miami, and also get some potential clients there.

 You can mix pleasure with business, so to speak, by placing several advertisements in the area.